 The limitation period for bringing an action in Canada varies from province to province, but is generally between two and six years.
-Typically, the limitation period begins when the plaintiff "discovers" or ought to have discovered its claim, which is presumed to have been when the act or omission took place.
-There are also alternate limitation periods (i.e., regardless of discoverability), generally in the range of ten to fifteen years.
+Typically, the limitation period begins when the plaintiff "discovers" or ought to have discovered its claim, which is presumed to have been when the act or omission that led to the cause of action took place.
+There are also alternate limitation periods (i.e., regardless of discoverability), generally in the range of 10 to 15 years.
+Parties can agree to extend the limitation period by contract, or in provinces where it is not precluded by statute, to shorten the limitation period.
 In Québec, as per article 2116 of the Civil Code, the limitation period begins to run from the time the work is completed (i.e., substantially performed and ready to be used for its intended purpose).
 In the common law jurisdictions, it is also common for limitation periods to be set in contract terms.